nrfconnect/sdk-nrf/doc/nrf/ug_thingy91_gsg.rst

       To program the application firmware using USB, complete the following steps:

-      1. Open `nRF Connect for Desktop`_ and launch the Programmer application if you have not done already.
+      1. Open `nRF Connect for Desktop`_ and launch the Programmer app if you have not done already.
       #.
 Make sure that **Enable MCUboot** is selected.
       #.
 Switch off the Thingy:91.
       #.
 Press **SW3** while switching **SW1** to the **ON** position.